No inquest into Ashburton Work and Income murders

 Tully shot Cleveland and started to walk away - before returning back to where she was lying to shoot her a second and third time.
 She died at the scene.

-Tully then left the Work and Income offices and escaped using a bike along the Ashburton Riverbank.
+Tully then left the WINZ offices and escaped using a bike along the Ashburton Riverbank.

 He was subsequently located and arrested by police.